alkampfergit/personal-blog/codewrecks/content/post/old/2011/06/entity-framework-a-super-dataset.md

  ***Figure 2***: *Strange error in the query.*

-Iâ€™m really disappointed from this exception for many reasons.
+I'm really disappointed from this exception for many reasons.
 First of all I do not know why it does not work, because this is a perfectly and reasonable query to issue.

 ### Fix the query to make it works